alibaba/kt-connect/README.md

 [![Release](https://img.shields.io/github/release/alibaba/kt-connect.svg?style=flat-square)](https://img.shields.io/github/release/alibaba/kt-connect.svg?style=flat-square)
 ![License](https://img.shields.io/github/license/alibaba/kt-connect.svg)

-Manage and integrate with your Kubernetes dev environment more efficiently.
+KT-Connect (short for "Kubernetes Toolkit Connect") is a utility tool to manage and integrate with your Kubernetes dev environment more efficiently.

 ![Arch](./docs/media/arch.png)

 ## Features

-* Connect: Directly Access a remote Kubernetes cluster.
-KT Connect use `sshuttle` as the vpn tool to access remote Kubernetes cluster networks.
+* `Connect`: Directly Access a remote Kubernetes cluster.
+KT Connect use ssh-vpn, socks-proxy or tun-device to access remote Kubernetes cluster networks.
-* Exchange: Developer can exchange the workload to redirect the requests to a local app.
+* `Exchange`: Developer can exchange the workload to redirect the requests to a local app.
-* Mesh: You can create a mesh version in local host and redirect to your local
+* `Mesh`: You can create a mesh version service in local host, and redirect specified workload requests to your local.
+* `Provide`: Expose a local running app to Kubernetes cluster as a common service, all requests to that service are redirect to local app.
-* Dashboard: A dashboard view can help you know how the environment is been used.
+* `Dashboard`: A dashboard view can help you know how the environment has been used.

 ## QuickStart